Arkadiusz Milik: 2022 FIFA World Cup

+UEFA Euro 2024

+On 29 May 2024, Milik was named in the preliminary squad for UEFA Euro 2024, played in Germany.
+80 seconds into Poland's first preparation game after the call-ups, a friendly against Ukraine on 7 June, he suffered a knee injury when challenging for a ball, which ruled him out of the tournament.

 Style of play

 Usually deployed as an out-and-out striker, Milik is a versatile and well-rounded left-footed forward who is also capable of playing off another forward as a second striker or as a winger, due to his ability to both score and create goals.
 He possesses pace and good movement off the ball, as well as a powerful and accurate shot, which make him an excellent finisher and goalscorer; he is also physically strong, agile, and a good header of the ball, which allows him to excel in the air.
 His playing style has been compared to that of his compatriot Robert Lewandowski in the Polish sports media.
 Regarded as a promising young striker in his youth, in 2012, Don Balón named him one of the 101 most promising young players in the world born after 1991.

 Personal life

 In 2013, Milik began dating Polish model Jessica Ziółek.
+They had been in the relationship for nearly eight years before calling off their engagement in late 2020.
+Milik has since started a relationship with Agata Sieramska.

 Milik features on the cover of the Polish version of FIFA 16 alongside global cover star Lionel Messi.

-Milik is a devoted fan of Manchester United.
-Milik says he "dreams of playing for Manchester United" but insists he's "far from it".
+Growing up, Milik supported Manchester United.
+In 2012, he was quoted as saying that he "dreams of playing for Manchester United" but insists he's "far from it".

 Milik's childhood football hero is Cristiano Ronaldo; in an interview during Euro 2016, he said he followed Ronaldo closely and had been inspired by the Portuguese striker.